-We will look at the components of both Coinbase and Gemini to identify how these exchanges stack up against one another, and which exchange is better in areas like security, liquidity, customer service, and more.
+We will look at the components of both Coinbase and Gemini to identify how these exchanges stack up against one another and which exchange is better in security, liquidity, customer service, and more.

-To make this comparison more apt, we will be using Coinbase Pro instead of the traditional Coinbase platform.
-This is because Coinbase Pro is the platform that is used by active traders, while Coinbase itself is mostly used by those just getting started in cryptocurrencies.
+To make this comparison more apt, we will use Coinbase Pro instead of the traditional Coinbase platform.
+This is because Coinbase Pro is the active platform traders use, while Coinbase itself is mostly used by those just getting started in cryptocurrencies.
 You can learn more about the difference between the two here.

 Coinbase vs Gemini: A First Look

 Coinbase, a San Francisco-based cryptocurrency exchange, was founded in 2012 by CEO Brian Armstrong.
 The company has firmly established itself as a global entity, serving over 35 million users across 32 countries and generating more than $2 billion in yearly revenue.

 Coinbase became so popular that it was the first major cryptocurrency exchange to go public in the United States.
 On April 14, 2021, Coinbase shares began trading on the Nasdaq exchange with the ticker COIN.